k3karthic/ansible__busy-behind-nat/README.md

 You can run the OpenVPN server for free by using the [Oracle Cloud Always Free](https://www.oracle.com/cloud/free/#always-free) tier.
 Terraform script for deploying a server can be found at [terraform__oci-instance-1](https://github.com/k3karthic/terraform__oci-instance-1).

-Basic setup (swap, fail2ban) is assumbed to have been performed using the Ansible playbook at [https://github.com/k3karthic/ansible__ubuntu-basic](https://github.com/k3karthic/ansible__ubuntu-basic).
+Basic setup (swap, fail2ban) is assumed to have been performed using the Ansible playbook at [https://github.com/k3karthic/ansible__ubuntu-basic](https://github.com/k3karthic/ansible__ubuntu-basic).

 One can configure a free static hostname for the OpenVPN server using the Ansible playbook at [https://github.com/k3karthic/ansible__oci-ydns](https://github.com/k3karthic/ansible__oci-ydns).

 ## Dynamic Inventory

-This playbook uses the Oracle [Ansible Inventory Plugin](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/ansibleinventoryintro.htm) to dynamically populate public Ubuntu instances.
+This playbook uses the Oracle [Ansible Inventory Plugin](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/ansibleinventoryintro.htm) to populate public Ubuntu instances dynamically.

-Public instances with are assumed to have a freeform tag `openvpn_service: yes`.
+Public instances are assumed to have a freeform tag `openvpn_service: yes`.

 ## Certificate Authority Setup

-To allow the OpenVPN server and clients to securely communicate with each other we need to create a Certificate Authority (CA).
+To allow the OpenVPN server and clients to communicate securely, we need to create a Certificate Authority (CA).
 A key signing server is used to generate and sign certificates that the OpenVPN server and client will use for authentication.

-For security, the key signing server should be a standalone server, but the OpenVPN server can act as the key signing server as well for smaller deployments.
+For security, the key signing server should be a standalone server, but the OpenVPN server can act as the key signing server for smaller deployments.

 To get started, install [easy-rsa](https://github.com/OpenVPN/easy-rsa) on the system you will be using as the key signing server.